wren-lang/wren/doc/site/community.markdown

 ^title Community
 ^category reference

-Like the [wren bird](https://en.wikipedia.org/wiki/Wren), Wren's community is small.
-But it exists!
+Like the [bird](https://en.wikipedia.org/wiki/Wren), Wren's community is small, but it exists!

-## User groups
+## User group

-There's only one Wren user group, and it's the [official Wren mailing list](https://groups.google.com/forum/#!forum/wren-lang).
+There's one Wren user group, and it's the [official Wren mailing list](https://groups.google.com/forum/#!forum/wren-lang).
 Please join it and say hello!
 There are no strangers to Wren, just friends we haven't met yet.